 4. List your monthly expenses

-Although some of the expenses below are to be paid annually, you should budget for them monthly.
+Although some of your expenses are to be paid annually, you should budget for them monthly.

 The money allocated to these periodical expenses can be wired to a separate bank account at the end of the month.

-I would also include Health + Pet insurance in these top priorities because we all know how expensive treatments can be.
+I would also include Health and pet insurance in these top priorities because we all know how expensive treatments can be.

 At this point, your budget should look like this :